Shopify/polaris/UNRELEASED.md

 - Fixed an issue with the `Filters` component where the `aria-expanded` attribute was `undefined` on mount ([#2589]https://github.com/Shopify/polaris-react/pull/2589)
 - Fixed `TrapFocus` from tabbing out of the container ([#2555](https://github.com/Shopify/polaris-react/pull/2555))
+- Fixed `PositionedOverlay` not correctly getting its position when aligned to the right of the activator ([#2587](https://github.com/Shopify/polaris-react/pull/2587))

 ### Documentation